denisa/clq/DEVELOP.md

 ### Updating Dependencies
 When merging a Dependabot change of depdency, run `make clean test lcov` to ensure that _all_ dependencies have been preserved.
-Dependabot tends to suppress tools, for example `gcov2lcov`, dependencies.
+Dependabot tends to suppress tool dependencies, for example `gcov2lcov`.